michalnatkanski/Fund-Screener/README.md

 **About Fund Screener**

-the application is used to display funds after the specified type.
+the application is used to display funds by specified type.
 The fund type can be defined from a selection of filters or a search engine.
 ### Repository

 repository contains 3 resources: